gangyi89/deploy-linode-operator/README.md

 # Deploy Linode Firewall Operator

-This repository contains a script to deploy the Linode Operator to a specified Kubernetes namespace.
+This repository contains a script to deploy the Linode Firewall Operator to a specified Kubernetes namespace.

 ## Usage